metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_rule_v1beta1_manifest.md

 Optional:

 - `concurrency` (Number) Concurrency defines how many rules execute at once.
-- `extra_filter_labels` (Map of String) ExtraFilterLabels optional list of label filters applied to every rule'srequest withing a group.
-Is compatible only with VM datasource.See more details at https://docs.victoriametrics.com#prometheus-querying-api-enhancementsDeprecated, use params instead
+- `extra_filter_labels` (Map of String) ExtraFilterLabels optional list of label filters applied to every rule's request withing a group.
+Is compatible only with VM datasource.
+See more details at https://docs.victoriametrics.com#prometheus-querying-api-enhancements Deprecated, use params instead
-- `headers` (List of String) Headers contains optional HTTP headers added to each rule requestMust be in form 'header-name: value'For example: headers:   - 'CustomHeader: foo'   - 'CustomHeader2: bar'
+- `headers` (List of String) Headers contains optional HTTP headers added to each rule request Must be in form 'header-name: value' For example: headers: - 'CustomHeader: foo' - 'CustomHeader2: bar'
 - `interval` (String) evaluation interval for group
-- `labels` (Map of String) Labels optional list of labels added to every rule within a group.It has priority over the external labels.Labels are commonly used for adding environmentor tenant-specific tag.
+- `labels` (Map of String) Labels optional list of labels added to every rule within a group.
+It has priority over the external labels.
+Labels are commonly used for adding environment or tenant-specific tag.
-- `limit` (Number) Limit the number of alerts an alerting rule and series a recordingrule can produce
+- `limit` (Number) Limit the number of alerts an alerting rule and series a recording rule can produce
-- `notifier_headers` (List of String) NotifierHeaders contains optional HTTP headers added to each alert request which will send to notifierMust be in form 'header-name: value'For example: headers:   - 'CustomHeader: foo'   - 'CustomHeader2: bar'
+- `notifier_headers` (List of String) NotifierHeaders contains optional HTTP headers added to each alert request which will send to notifier Must be in form 'header-name: value' For example: headers: - 'CustomHeader: foo' - 'CustomHeader2: bar'
 - `params` (Map of List of String) Params optional HTTP URL parameters added to each rule request
-- `tenant` (String) Tenant id for group, can be used only with enterprise version of vmalertSee more details at https://docs.victoriametrics.com/vmalert.html#multitenancy
+- `tenant` (String) Tenant id for group, can be used only with enterprise version of vmalert See more details at https://docs.victoriametrics.com/vmalert.html#multitenancy
-- `type` (String) Type defines datasource type for enterprise version of vmalertpossible values - prometheus,graphite
+- `type` (String) Type defines datasource type for enterprise version of vmalert possible values - prometheus,graphite

 <a id="nestedatt--spec--groups--rules"></a>
 ### Nested Schema for `spec.groups.rules`